Washingtoniana Map Collection

 An incomplete inventory list is available online.
 Maps on this list are currently stored off-site during the Martin Luther King Jr. Memorial Library modernization.
 Most unique maps in the collection have been digitized and are available on Dig DC.
 Our staff can help you locate maps online and at other local repositories.
 Rare instances where maps are unavailable elsewhere will be accommodated on a case by case basis and may be digitized on-demand when possible.
 Please contact the map librarian for further details.

-A complete list of maps on microfilm is available online and in the Carnegie Library at Mount Vernon Square.
 Sanborn Fire Insurance maps are available on microfilm for the years 1888-1927.
 Many Baist and other real estate maps are also accessible on microfilm in the Carnegie Library.
 Maps on microfilm may be scanned to a flash drive or emailed.
+A complete list of maps on microfilm is available in Washingtoniana.

 - DCRA SurDocs (contains field surveys and historic surveyor plats)